MSport bookmaker

 Odds on live events can change quickly before final confirmation.
 Large wins or unusual betting patterns may trigger additional KYC checks before withdrawal.

-Refill methods
+Refill and withdraw methods

 Nigeria has the broadest deposit infrastructure, with bank transfers, bank accounts, and card funding available through local banking rails.
 Ghana and Uganda are more mobile-money oriented: MTN Mobile Money and Airtel Money are the key funding methods, while bank transfer is also available in Ghana.
 Cryptocurrency is not officially supported by MSport.